 After this, prepare a pot to root the gardenia cutting in.
 Fill the pot with equal parts of peat or potting soil and sand.
 Dampen the peat/sand mixture.
 Dip the cut end of the gardenia cutting into a rooting hormone.
 Stick your finger in the peat/sand mix to create a hole.
 Place the gardenia cutting in the hole and then backfill the hole.

-Place the gardenia cutting in bright but indirect light and keep the temperature around it at about 75 F. Make sure that the peat/sand mixture stays damp but not soaked.
+Place the gardenia cutting in bright but indirect light and keep the temperature around it at about 75 F. (24 C.).
+Make sure that the peat/sand mixture stays damp but not soaked.

-An important part of propagating gardenias successfully is making sure that the gardenia cuttings stay in high humidity until they root.
+An important part of propagating gardenias successfully is ensuring that the gardenia cuttings stay in high humidity until they root.
 There are several ways to do this.
-One way is to cover the pot with a milk jug that has had the bottom cut off.
+One way is to cover the pot with a milk jug with the bottom cut off.
 Another way is to cover the pot with a clear plastic bag.
 Whatever method you use to increase the humidity, do not allow the cover to touch the gardenia cutting.

-When starting gardenias from cuttings using this method, you can expect that the plant will be rooted in 4 to 8 weeks.
+When starting gardenias from cuttings using this method, you can expect that the plant will be rooted in four to eight weeks.